Blog

 Trimble's 50-year history in transportation technology is visible in its carrier and driver management capabilities.
 Its product portfolio includes TMW.Suite for enterprise carriers, TruckMate for mid-market fleets, and Kuebix for shipper-side TMS.
 Automated billing and settlements, compliance management, and driver communication tools are areas where Trimble has more depth than most alternatives.

-The product fragmentation across these three product lines creates inconsistency in the user experience, and the API-based SAP integration requires custom development.
+The product fragmentation across these three product lines creates inconsistency in the user experience, and the SAP TMS integration requires custom development.
 It earns a place on this list for operations where carrier-side and private fleet management capabilities are the primary requirement.

-Where SuiteFleet Fits
+Where SuiteFleet Fits in SAP TMS Integrations

 Few of the platforms above are designed for last-mile dispatch and driver execution at the operational level.
 They plan the route.
 They manage the freight cost.
 They optimize the carrier network.
 What happens after the plan, the dispatch call, the driver update, the failed delivery notification, the proof of delivery that needs to sync back to SAP before the next morning, is a different problem.

 SuiteFleet connects to SAP via a ready-made connector.
 SAP sends the delivery orders.
 SuiteFleet dispatches them, tracks drivers in real time, captures digital proof of delivery, and returns status updates to SAP automatically.
+See the full SAP integration overview for technical details.

-For distribution, wholesale, and last-mile operators in SAP environments, this is the layer that determines whether the system delivers on what it promises.
+For distribution, wholesale, and last-mile delivery operators in SAP environments, this is the layer that determines whether the system delivers on what it promises.

 The right addition to your SAP stack depends on where the gap is.